Waitsnake/AnimatedGif/README.md

 ## Compatibility

-This project was originally written with Xcode 6.2 and SDK for OSX 10.9 Mavericks and tested under OSX 10.9 Mavericks and OSX 10.11 El Capitan.
-It runs under OSX 10.11 El Capitan, macOS 10.12 Sierra and macOS 10.13 High Sierra.
+This project was originally written with Xcode 6.2 and SDK for OSX 10.9 Mavericks and latest build was tested under Mavericks(10.9.5), El Capitan(10.11.6) and Mojave(10.14.1).

-The latest release was compiled with Xcode 7.3.1 with SDK for OSX 10.11 El Capitan.
+The latest release was compiled with Xcode 10.1 with SDK for OSX 10.14 Mojave.
 <br>

-## Note!
-There are reports that AnimatedGif is not working fully correct with version 10.13.6 of High Sierra (issue #38) and 10.14 Mojave (issue #37 and issue #39).

 ## Setup - Mac